lidofinance/dual-governance/docs/permissions-transition/permissions-transition-mainnet.md

 Dual Governance protects stETH holders from the Lido DAO abusing the smart contract roles and permissions across Lido on Ethereum protocol.
 In order to achieve that, some / most roles would need to get transitioned "under DG control".
 The document aims to:

-- provide the necessary context;
+- Provide the necessary context.
-- outline the transition plan;
+- Outline the transition plan.
-- highlight a couple specific details about the plan:
+- Highlight a couple specific details about the plan:
-  - edge-cases where the plan enacted would wreak existing operations;
+  - Edge-cases where the plan enacted would wreak existing operations.
-  - specific roles / permissions which need to stay on DAO.
+  - Specific roles / permissions which need to stay on DAO.

 ## Context to how the roles are structured now

 Most roles under Lido DAO management are granted to:

-1. Aragon **Voting** contract;
+1. Aragon **Voting** contract.
-2. Aragon **Agent** contract (actions on behalf of Aragon Agent require a role for `Agent.forward`, currently granted only to Aragon Voting contract, actions from that requires the LDO vote);
+2. Aragon **Agent** contract (actions on behalf of Aragon Agent require a role for `Agent.forward`, currently granted only to Aragon Voting contract, actions from that requires the LDO vote).
-3. **EVMScriptExecutor** — part of Easy Track mechanism, does payments from Aragon Agent (i.e. Treasury), has the role to "set limits for curated module", has the role management rights for SDVT and the role to settle penalties for CSM;
+3. **EVMScriptExecutor** — part of Easy Track mechanism, does payments from Aragon Agent (i.e. Treasury), has the role to "set limits for curated module", has the role management rights for SDVT and the role to settle penalties for CSM.
-4. committees: multisigs and GateSeals, having the roles and permissions necessary to perform day to day functions (directly or through Easy Track).
+4. Committees: multisigs and GateSeals, having the roles and permissions necessary to perform day to day functions (directly or through Easy Track).

 There are multiple "control mechanics" employed by Lido on Ethereum contracts:

-- **Aragon's permissions (ACL)**: Managed by the Aragon Access Control List (ACL) contract, this system provides a granular permission model within the Aragon app.
+- **Aragon's permissions (ACL)**: managed by the Aragon Access Control List (ACL) contract, this system provides a granular permission model within the Aragon app.
 The main role unlocking ACL management is `CREATE_PERMISSIONS_ROLE`, assigned to Voting contract.
 The entity holding this role has ultimate power over the all unassigned ACL roles in Lido Aragon Apps (i.e. Voting, Agent, Lido, Oracle and other "core" contracts based on Aragon framework).
-To assign any role one needs to first define role manager address; any actions with the role once the manager is defined can be done only by this manager address;
+To assign any role one needs to first define role manager address; any actions with the role once the manager is defined can be done only by this manager address.
-- **OpenZeppelin's access control**: This is a role-based access control mechanism provided by the OpenZeppelin library.
+- **OpenZeppelin's access control**: this is a role-based access control mechanism provided by the OpenZeppelin library.
 Roles are defined and granted individually on a per-contract basis.
 Contracts with OZ role model have "role admin" mechanics: the roles are managed by "role admin" ("default admin" if there's no admin address assigned as specific role admin).
-Role admin can be queried by calling `getRoleAdmin` method on the contract;
+Role admin can be queried by calling `getRoleAdmin` method on the contract.
-- **Unassigned roles**: Some existing roles may intentionally not be assigned to any entity.
-This means that, by default, no one has the authority to perform actions associated with these roles unless the DAO explicitly grants the permission through a governance proposal;
+- **Unassigned roles**: some existing roles may intentionally not be assigned to any entity.
+This means that, by default, no one has the authority to perform actions associated with these roles unless the DAO explicitly grants the permission through a governance proposal.
 - **Aragon ownerships**: these ownerships are managed through the Kernel contract.
-The Kernel allows the DAO to setup/update applications (by calling `setApp`) and keeps them under its control, while access to these apps is managed through the ACL;
+The Kernel allows the DAO to setup/update applications (by calling `setApp`) and keeps them under its control, while access to these apps is managed through the ACL.
-- **Ownable contracts**: Some contracts within the Lido protocol use the Ownable pattern, where a single owner address has exclusive access to certain administrative functions;
+- **Ownable contracts**: some contracts within the Lido protocol use the Ownable pattern, where a single owner address has exclusive access to certain administrative functions.
-- **EthereumGovernanceExecutor** field on L2 parts employing "governance forwarding" — checked it's set to Aragon Agent everywhere;
+- **EthereumGovernanceExecutor** field on L2 parts employing "governance forwarding" — checked it's set to Aragon Agent everywhere.
-- **Immutable variables**: There are some contracts that contain immutable variables referring to the DAO contracts.
+- **Immutable variables**: there are some contracts that contain immutable variables referring to the DAO contracts.
 Such as Stonks (contains immutable agent address) and Burner (contains immutable treasury address).

 ## The transition plan